-Stevenson Bridge Road, an extension of Road 95a, is known for the eponymous Stevenson Bridge.
+Stevenson Bridge Road, an extension of Road 95a, is known for the iconic Stevenson Bridge.
 The road ends in the south at Sievers Roads, which 100-mile and 100k riders follow west for a short distance.
 Sievers Road was part of the Lincoln Highway, the first transcontinental highway, dedicated in 1913.
 Lincoln Highway originally turned south at Sacramento to get to San Francisco via Stockton because the Yolo Bypass was not passable by automobiles most months of the year.
 The Yolo Causeway, which was the first year-round passage between Sacramento and Davis, opened in 1916.
 Lincoln Highway was realigned to pass through Davis, and incorporate Sievers Road, in 1927.
 You can still see a Lincoln Highway marker at the corner of Russell and B Street in Davis.

 Riders turn from Sievers onto Schroeder Road, which takes them south toward Dixon before turning west on the last of the Four Ss, Silveyville Road.
 On the southeast corner of the intersection of Schroeder Road and Silveyville Road stands a house built in 1873 by Joachim Schroeder.
 It is the last remaining structure of Silveyville, and is still owned by the Schroeder family.